widgetti/solara/solara/website/pages/documentation/getting_started/content/04-tutorials/50-dash.md

 ---
 title: Using Solara as an alternative to Dash
 description: If you are familiar with Dash, Solara should be easy to adapt to.
-In Solara the state is managed and stored on the server, and components are declaratively reusable
+In Solara the state is managed and stored on the server, and components are declaratively reusable.
 ---
 # Tutorial: Dash users